About Beth Whitney

 My purpose in painting is to celebrate God's creative work through the dynamic medium of watercolor.
 All of creation proclaims the glory of God, and we're surrounded by the evidences of His gorgeous handiwork.
 Living in the beautiful state of Maine, I find wonderful places to inspire my creativity everywhere I turn.
 I enjoy painting this beauty and sharing with others.

 Background & Education

 I was raised along the coast of Maine and have been an artist for as long as I can remember.
 Whether hiking in Acadia National Park, collecting sea glass on Deer Isle, searching for moose in Baxter State Park, rock-hopping on Schoodic Point, exploring the latest blooms at the Coastal Maine Botanical Gardens, or taking a day sail from Camden, I have always been enchanted by the beauty of Maine.
 Today, most of my time is spent in the midcoast.
 I never go far without my camera so I can capture reference material for future paintings.

 My parents are both very creative - Mom is an avid gardener and jewelry artist, and Dad is a naturalist, photographer, and musician.
 Their love of beauty and the natural world provided an excellent foundation for my painting and continues to inspire me today.

 I had the most wonderful high school art teacher, Ken Mike, who taught me the foundations of drawing, observation, and color, but I'm primarily self-taught when it comes to painting.

 I have a BA in English with History & Bible minors from Cedarville University, and an MS in Library & Information Science from Simmons College.

 Over the years, my paintings have been exhibited through several galleries, numerous juried art shows, and a number of invited exhibitions.
 Perhaps the most notable was a nearly-three month solo exhibition in the Presidential suite of the Maine State Senate.

 Today, my work is available through the web, easily accessible for everyone to enjoy and purchase regardless of where they live.
-I enjoy engaging with collectors personally, learning about why they chose a particular painting, and any history they have with the featured location (I've sold many engagement, wedding, and anniversary gifts over the years).
+I enjoy engaging with collectors personally, learning about why they chose a particular painting, and any history they have with the featured location (I've sold many engagement, wedding, and anniversary gifts).